Scille/parsec-cloud/docs/development/README.md

 ## Hacking the Python server

-Once you have installed the [basic requirements](#shared-requirements), you can procede to setup to python virtual env with `poetry`.
+Once you have installed the [basic requirements](#shared-requirements), you can proceed to setup to python virtual env with `poetry`.

 The python code is located in the folder `server`, The following steps and instruction will consider that you're in that folder.